National Award for SEN Coordination

 The course runs for one academic year, when will I be expected to write assignments?

-The first assignment will contain information showing the outcomes, analysis and reflections on tasks set between day one of the course in September/October through to the midpoint of the training.
+The first assignment will contain information showing the outcomes, analysis and reflections on practical, in-school tasks set between day one of the course in September/October through to the midpoint of the training.
 The second assignment will focus on completing an action research project identifying an area of work which is a priority for each SENCO in their school.

 What happens if I can’t attend one of the face-to-face training days?